Single desk: Wheat

 In 1999, Wheat Export Authority was created following passing of amendments to the Wheat Marketing Act 1989.

-In October 2007, Wheat Exports Australia was replaced with the Export Wheat Commission.
+In October 2007, Wheat Export Authority was replaced with the Export Wheat Commission.

 In July 2008, the Export Wheat Commission was replaced by Wheat Exports Australia.

 Other products

 Until 2016, Western Australia had a monopoly purchaser of ware potatoes, the Potato Marketing Corporation of Western Australia.
 Other single desks existed in Australia, such as Queensland Sugar Limited, the Australian Barley Board, and dairy single desks in each state, among others.

 Single-desk marketing in Canada

 The Canadian Wheat Board was Canada's monopoly marketer of wheat and barley grown in the prairie provinces.
 Its monopoly was removed in 2011, effective August 2012.